canique/gateway/raspberry-pi-radio-hat/README.md

 3) Disconnect Power from your Raspberry Pi

-4) - Insert CR2032 battery into Canique Radio Hat's battery holder
+4) - Insert CR2032 battery into Canique Radio Hat's battery holder (unless already done)
-   - Attach the antenna cable to the Canique Radio Hat
+   - Attach the antenna cable to the Canique Radio Hat (unless already done)
    - Connect the Canique Radio Hat to your Raspberry Pi
    - Connect the antenna to the cable